If you’re looking for the best beaches in Bali, head stra2ight to the Bukit Peninsula just south of the island.

 What you need to know about Dreamland Beach

 - Getting there: To access Dreamland Beach, you’ll need to enter the estate that leads to Klapa Resort.
 Follow the road for quite a while.
-You’ll pass the golf course before reaching the parking area.
+You’ll pass the golf course before reaching the parking lot.
 The beach is a short walk from here and is easily accessible.

 - Entrance: 5000 IDR scooter parking.